Crazy, Fun Holidays in September You’ll Want to Celebrate

 This one if for all you paranormal fans out there, and really who doesn’t love a good ghost hunt?
 This is the day that officially opens the Halloween season.
 Although it is named as a National day in the U.S. this is really a global holiday celebrated around the world.
 Ghost hunting isn’t an activity that is relegated to hidden or obscure dark and crumbling ruins.
 There are many public and highly populated places in major cities that are believed to be haunted.
 For example, ghosts have been spotted in several areas of the White House in Washington, D.C and those living in Scotland can find ghosts galore at Edinburgh Castle though take care as they like to touch and pull visitors.

 In England, you can hunt Ann Bolyen’s ghost in the Tower of London though this is not for the faint of heart as she roams around headless, Given the number of ghastly executions at the Tower of London, it is no wonder that it is said to be haunted by many ghosts.
 Along with Ann Bolyen, you might run into Lady Jane Grey who was Queen for ten days, and the ghosts of two young boys believed to be two princes who were murdered in the Tower of London in the 15th century to remove them from the royal succession.

 Volunteers at the events work to bring attention to various historical properties and educate the public about important preservation activities.
 There are numerous towns and properties that are available for hunting ghost in the U.S. and worldwide.
 See here to find the event closest to you.
 Form your own ghost hunting team or If you have enough friends that are interested in the hunt, join an existing team as an attendee.
 You can also register a haunted property for others to explore.
-Click here to see the planned events and locations for the next Ghost Hunting Day and to register.
+You can find information on the planned events and locations and register to participate at the National Ghost Hunting Day website.

 © 2018 Natalie Frank